COMMITMENT TO ANTIRACIST PEDAGOGY

 As a white art historian, it is my responsibility to actively strive to be antiracist in my teaching and scholarship.
-This means a number of things for me: using a Critical Whiteness Studies approach when engaging with canonical art history in my research and teaching; centering figures of color as primary sources of meaning in works of art and, similarly, positioning works by artists of color as paramount to Western art history; creating space for discussions of how art objects have been used to perpetuate colonialism and white supremacy and how art objects can be used to dismantle those structures; referencing and teaching texts by scholars of color; serving on campus and conference committees focused on supporting students and scholars of color; and amplifying and contributing to antiracist work by activists, artists, scholars, and students of color across the United States.
+This means a number of things for me: using a Critical Whiteness Studies approach when engaging with canonical art history in my research and teaching; centering figures of color as primary sources of meaning in works of art and, similarly, positioning works by artists of color as paramount to Western art history; creating space for discussions of how art objects have been used to perpetuate colonialism and white supremacy and how art objects can be used to dismantle those structures; referencing and amplifying work by scholars of color; serving on campus and conference committees focused on supporting students and scholars of color; and building flexibility and skill development into my syllabi in an effort to ameliorate opportunity gaps.
 Certainly, my efforts are never perfect; therefore, I also pay close attention to the effects of my behaviors, course content, and scholarship; internalize critical feedback I receive from my students, colleagues, and peer-reviewers; and continually educate myself on techniques for resisting oppression in college classrooms, art historical scholarship, and my communities.

 CREATING INCLUSIVE CLASSROOM COMMUNITIES AND COURSES